ao-song/blog/blog/source/_posts/2017-10-18-joe-thesis.md

 - Applications structured using large numbers of communicating parallel processes -> provides an architectural infrastructure, potential efficiency, **fault isolation**.

 **In generall, the essential thing is that to build large reliable systems by partitioning the system into independent parallel processes, and by providing mechanisms for monitoring and restarting these processes.**

+## Concurrency oriented programming

+### Programming by observing the real world
+- Identify all the truly concurrent activities.
+- Identify all message channels between the activities.
+- Write down all the messages which can flow in the channels.

+### Properties of COPL(Concurrency Oriented Programming Language)
+- COPLs must support processes.
+A process can be considered as a self-contained virtual machine.
+- Processes must be strongly isolated.
+- Each process must be identified by a unique ID.
+- There should be no shared state between processes.
+- Message passing is assumed to be unreliable.
+- It should be possible for one process to detect failure in another process.

+### Process isolation
+- Processes have "share nothing" semantics.
+- Message passing is the only way to pass data between processes.
+- Message passing is asynchronous.
+- Since nothing is shared, everything necessary to perform a distributed computation must be copied.

+### Names of processes
+- Impossible to guess the name of a process.
+- Process should know its name.
+- A parent process knows the names of its children.

+Knowing the name of a process is the key element of security.

+### Message passing
+- Atomic, either delivered in its entirety or not at all.
+- Message passing between processes should be ordered.
+- Message should only contain constants and/or PIDs.

+## Essential requirements
+Concurrency, Error encapsulation, Fault detection, Fault identification, Code upgrade, Stable storage.